 And this is precisely our dream for a new building home.
 Because the tactical and logistical needs for a long-term space are very real for Christ Central, but that a building can also stand for something.
 From the heart of downtown Durham, we want to make visible the hope and heart of Christ, for generations to come.

-Built in 1957 and used as a school, this colonial revival-style building requires both repairs and renovations to be functional as a church—and positioned for future ministry possibilities.
-Our hope is to begin worshiping here by March 2027.
+Built in 1957 and used as a school, this Colonial Revival-style building requires both repairs and renovations to be functional as a church, much less positioned for future ministry possibilities.
+Our hope is to begin worshiping here by summer of 2028.
 Prior to that, we’re aiming to invest financial resources and energy into repairs that include painting, millwork, and structural updates.

 We are asking everyone who calls Christ Central home to invest toward our campaign goal by February 23.
 Every gift of every size matters.